VolYurts/QA-portfolio/bug_reports/bug_reports_test_cases/bug_reports.md

 ---

 **Steps to Reproduce:**
-1. Log in as registered user
+1. Log in as a registered user
-2. Add any product to cart
+2. Add any product to the cart
 3. Proceed to checkout
 4. Enter shipping and payment information
 5. Click "Place Order"

 ---

-**Expected Result:**
-Order is successfully placed and confirmation message is displayed.

 **Actual Result:**
 Message shown:
-The account sign-in was incorrect or your account is disabled temporarily.
+The account sign-in was incorrect, or your account is disabled temporarily.
 Please wait and try again later.

+**Expected Result:**
+The order is successfully placed, and a confirmation message is displayed.

 ---

 **Problem:**
 The user is unexpectedly logged out or rejected during checkout, making it impossible to place the order despite a valid login session.
-This blocks the core functionality of the platform for registered users.
+This blocks the core functionality for registered users.

 ---

-**Severity:** High
+**Severity:** Blocker
 **Priority:** High
+**Status:** New
 **Attachments:**
 ![alt text](image-3.png)